 How to Survive Black Friday

 Check online or research local newspapers for the latest Black Friday sales & circulars.

 Make a detailed list of sales items for everyone on your gift list.

 On Black Friday, make an early start, and stay focused on your shopping list

 Carry a cell phone to keep in touch with shopping buddies for sales alerts.

 Pack a Black Friday comfort kit: snack bar, water, aspirin.

-Word to the wise?
-Don't wait for the holiday shopping spirit to hit before you head off to the department stores.
-Beat the crowds and save extra cash by taking advantage of early Black Friday sales at the beginning of November.
-Then, wait to save big on other items — like stocking stuffers, Christmas wrap, and holiday cards — that go on drastic clearance as the holidays finally roll around.
+Word to the wise: Pace yourself and save extra cash by taking advantage of early Black Friday sales at the beginning of November.
+Then, sit out December and wait for last minute Christmas sales to save big on other items — like stocking stuffers, Christmas wrap, and holiday cards — which go on drastic clearance the closer it gets to Christmas.

 On the Web, check out more consumer tips, reports, facts, information on Black Friday, and where to find the hottest sales taking place coast to coast beginning officially on Friday, November

-BlackFriday.com - Catch this year's best sales with a searchable database, news, and e-mail alerts on the hottest post-Thanksgiving deals at Target, Dell, Walmart, Costco, Old Navy, Toys R Us and lots more ....
+BlackFriday.com - Catch 2018's best sales with a searchable database, news, and e-mail alerts on the hottest post-Thanksgiving deals at Target, Dell, Walmart, Costco, Old Navy, Toys R Us and lots more ....